 Age at relevant exposure, duration of exposure, and disease latency influence age-specific patterns.
-Accumulating DNA damage, immune senescence, autoimmunity, and chronic inflammation have been suggested as causes for increasing cancer incidence with aging.(Boren and Gershwin 2004, Coussens and Werb 2002) The rate of rise in incidence of BCR-ABL1-positive CML with advancing age was less prominent than in other MPNs, and the flattening IR pattern is reminiscent of that observed for AML subtypes with associated cytogenetic abnormalities (e.g., t(8:21), inv(16), t(15;17)) (Dores, et al 2012) The slowing in IRs with aging may reflect a change in disease susceptibility or less intensive testing among older individuals.
+Accumulating DNA damage, immune senescence, autoimmunity, and chronic inflammation have been suggested as causes for increasing cancer incidence with aging (Boren and Gershwin 2004, Coussens and Werb 2002).
+The rate of rise in incidence of BCR-ABL1-positive CML with advancing age was less prominent than in other MPNs, and the flattening IR pattern is reminiscent of that observed for AML subtypes with associated cytogenetic abnormalities (e.g., t(8:21), inv(16), t(15;17)) (Dores, et al 2012).
+The slowing in IRs with aging may reflect a change in disease susceptibility or less intensive testing among older individuals.
 PMF, CMML, and MPN-unclassifiable occurred rarely prior to age 25 years, in contrast to PV, ET, and CML.
-While the majority of MPNs occur in a sporadic fashion, childhood MPNs have been reported,(Niemeyer, et al 1997, Teofili, et al 2007) and studies have suggested a role for shared susceptibility genes and familial inheritance patterns for some,(Landgren, et al 2008, Ranjan, et al 2013) but not all MPNs.(Bjorkholm, et al 2013) As postulated for other infant leukemias,(Linet MS 2013) in utero exposures and/or maternal/paternal factors may be most relevant for juvenile myelomoncytic leukemia given the early age at onset (median age <1 year).
+While the majority of MPNs occur in a sporadic fashion, childhood MPNs have been reported (Niemeyer, et al 1997, Teofili, et al 2007), and studies have suggested a role for shared susceptibility genes and familial inheritance patterns for some (Landgren, et al 2008, Ranjan, et al 2013), but not all MPNs (Bjorkholm, et al 2013).
+As postulated for other infant leukaemias (Linet, et al 2013), in utero exposures and/or maternal/paternal factors may be most relevant for juvenile myelomoncytic leukaemia given the early age at onset (median age <1 year).

 Survival